eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 --- abstract

 Code related to existing IETF standards and ongoing standardization efforts may exist and be publicly accessible in many places.
-This document provides a set of practices aimed at making it easier find such code.
+This document provides a set of practices to make it easier to identify and to find such code.

 --- middle

 # Introduction

 Code related to existing IETF standards and ongoing standardization efforts may exist and be publicly accessible in many places.
 One common place is [GitHub](https://github.com/), but there are many others.
-The relationship of the code to corresponding IETF standards efforts may be direct, as in the case of a client or server that supports a proposed new protocol defined by an [Internet-Draft (I-D)](https://www.ietf.org/standards/ids/).
+The relationship of the code to corresponding IETF standards efforts may be direct, as in the case of a client or server that supports protocol defined by an [Internet-Draft (I-D)](https://www.ietf.org/standards/ids/).
 It may be indirect, as in a utility that helps analyze network traffic corresponding to this same protocol.
-The maturity and status of the code may range from something written quickly as a proof of concept during a hackathon, to a well established and supported implementation, to a legacy project that is no longer actively developed or maintained.
+The maturity and status of the code may vary considerably, including something written quickly as a proof of concept during a hackathon, a well established and supported implementation, or a legacy project no longer actively developed or maintained.
 The code must be publicly available, and preferably open source, though other terms of use may exist as well.
 In all cases, the code is potentially of interest and beneficial to people contributing to the definition, implementation, or deployment of an existing or evolving IETF standard.
-This document provides a set of practices aimed at making it easier to identify and find such code.
+This document provides a set of practices make it easier to identify and to find such code.

 # Existing IETF Processes and Procedures

 The idea that code related to IETF standards is valuable is not new.
-Most IETF participants are familiar with the phrase "rough consensus and running code" from the [IETF Tao](https://www.ietf.org/tao.html) and support its pragmatic approach.
-The existence of multiple independently developed interoperable implementations was explicitly required by {{?RFC1264}} for internet standards on routing protocols.
-Subsequent updates relaxed this requirement, but the value of running code is still appreciated and several current RFCs define processes and procedures related to running code.
+Most IETF participants are familiar with the phrase "rough consensus and running code" from the [IETF Tao](https://www.ietf.org/tao.html).
+The existence of multiple independently developed and interoperable implementations was explicitly required by {{?RFC1264}} for internet standards on routing protocols.
+Subsequent updates relaxed this requirement, but the value of running code is still appreciated, and several current RFCs define processes and procedures related to running code.

 ## Implementation Status

 A simple process that allows authors of I-Ds to record the status of known implementations by including an Implementation Status section is defined {{?RFC7942}}.
-The goal of this section is to allow reviewers and working groups to assign due consideration to documents that have the benefit of running code, which may serve as evidence of valuable experimentation and feedback that make the implemented protocols and corresponding documents more mature.
-However, it states that the Implementation Status section should be removed from I-Ds before they are published as RFCs.
-As a result, the value of the code is envisioned as being limited to that required to develop the standard and there is no mechanism to help find the code once the RFC is published.
+The goal of this section is to allow the read to assign due consideration to I-Ds that have the benefit of running code, which may serve as evidence of valuable experimentation and feedback that make the protocols and corresponding documents more mature.
+However, it is stated that the Implementation Status section should be removed from I-Ds before they are published as RFCs.
+As a result, the value of the code is limited to that required to develop the standard, and the mechanism does not help find the code once the RFC is published.

 ## GitHub